 How Many Participants Do You Need for a User Test?

-User tests are a crucial step in the design and optimization of digital interfaces.
+User tests are a crucial step in the design and optimisation of digital interfaces.

-By observing real users interacting with a product or service, they provide concrete insights into journey comprehension, friction points, and overall satisfaction.
+By observing real users interacting with a product or service, they provide concrete insights into journey comprehension, points of friction, and overall satisfaction.

 Armed with these observations, teams can adjust design decisions and significantly improve the experience delivered.